AMReX-Microelectronics/artemis/Docs/source/index.rst

     - User-defined excitations
     - Landau-Lifshitz-Gilbert equations for micromagenetics

-For details on the algorithms that artemis implements, see the :ref:`theory section <theory>`.
+For details on the algorithms that ARTEMIS implements, see the :ref:`theory section <theory>`.

 ARTEMIS is a *highly-parallel and highly-optimized code*, which can run on GPUs and multi-core CPUs, and includes load balancing capabilities.
 In addition, ARTEMIS is also a *multi-platform code* and runs on Linux, macOS and Windows.
-ARTEMIS has leveraged the ECP-code WarpX, and is built on ECP-code AMReX.
+ARTEMIS has leveraged the ECP code WarpX, and is built on the ECP framework AMReX.

 .. _contact: